elinsky/Intern-Trading-Game/docs/index.md

 # Intern Trading Game

-Welcome to the Intern Trading Game documentation!
-This site contains comprehensive documentation for the core simulation engine, matching logic, and reference tools for a role-based, options market-making game.
+Welcome to the Intern Trading Game!
+This is a role-based options trading simulation where intern teams compete by building trading bots.

 ## Game Overview